 JJV Biography

-Born into a musical family, he took up drums while still in single digits playing in his Jr. High marching band while studying behind the kit.
-Jazz dominated the record player at home while the birth of Rock 'n' Roll commanded the car radio.
-A few years later he discovered guitar and Blues and never looked back.
+Born into a musical family, Jazz dominated the record player at home while the birth of Rock 'n' Roll commanded the car radio.
+He took up drums while in single digits playing in his Jr. High marching band and studying behind the kit.
+In his teens he discovered Blues and guitar and never looked back.

-For the first decade of his guitar playing life he mainly worked as a sideman in various Blues, Rock, and Country groups.
-In summer of 2001 while living in Austin he cut his first solo album Sci-Fi Diner and forged ahead on his own.
-Much like that album he gigged both with his electric trio and solo acoustic.
-He released two albums of old material, Hi-Tech Hillbilly and Heartland, along with the studio leftovers album Longhaired Leftovers during a decade-long sojourn in Japan.
-He finished up Long Way From Home and released it upon his return to the U.S. in 2013.
-Recuperating in northeast Ohio he released Irreverent Dissident to rave reviews and heavy airplay.
-During the pandemic shutdown he began working on a series of singles testing the new business model.
-As of 2023 he resumed working on the all-instrumental album Pickin' & Grinnin' and cast aside the revolving door of pickup musicians permanently installing Lisa Nielson on bass and Joe Slezak on drums.
+For the first decade of his guitar playing life he worked as a sideman in various Blues, Rock, and Country groups.
+In summer of 2001 he cut his first solo album Sci-Fi Diner in Austin, TX.
+Like that album he gigged both electric trio and solo acoustic.
+He released two albums of early material, Hi-Tech Hillbilly and Heartland, along with the studio leftovers album Longhaired Leftovers during a decade-long sojourn in Japan.
+He finished up Live From Japan and Idle Pleasures while recording Long Way From Home, releasing it upon his return to the U.S. in 2013.
+Residing near Alan Freed's old stomping grounds in northeast Ohio he released Irreverent Dissident to rave reviews and heavy airplay on satellite and internet Blues radio.
+During the pandemic shutdown he began working on a series of singles releasing four over the next couple years.
+In 2023 he resumed working on the all-instrumental album Pickin' & Grinnin' with Lisa Nielson on bass and Erik Diaz on drums.
+Singles from the album were released through winter 2025/2026.
+On April 2nd, 2026 the album was released on the website as a download with bonus tracks including the singles and live recordings.

 The Desiatos